erdogant/distfit/docs/source/Algorithm.rst

 Input parameters
 -----------------
-Various input parameters can be specified at initialization of ``distfit``.
+Various input parameters can be specified at the initialization of ``distfit``.

 +-----------------+-----+-----------------------+---------------------------------------------------------------+
 | Variable name   | type| Default               | Description                                                   |